zunath/SWLOR_Wiki/Gameplay/combat-guide.md

 * THe maximum damage is increased by 25% for each point of critical multiplier over x1.
 Therefore, a critical hit from a x3 weapon such as an axe, does 100%-150% of damage.
 With feats to improve your critical multiplier to x4, this rises to 100%-175%.
 Ouch.

+### Damage from Abilities
+Abilities, like Double Shot for pistols or Throw Lightsaber for Force, also have DMG ratings and do DMG in a very similar way to weapons.
+There are two ways in which ability damage differs slightly from regular attacks.
+* Abilities do not normally have a to-hit roll.
+Some Force abilities have a resistance check, which works similarly to an attack roll (opposed WIL).
+* Abilities get a DMG bonus equal to 0.15 * the skill level of the user.
+So if you have 10 Force and use Throw Lightsaber, you will add 1.5 DMG to your Throw Lightsaber's damage rating.